mw55309/MAGpy/README.md

 # MAGpy
 MAGpy is a Snakemake pipeline for annotating metagenome-assembled genomes (MAGs) (pronounced **mag-pie**)

+**NOTE MAGpy is in "alpha" status.
+We like to release early and often.
+MAGpy works on our system and was used in https://doi.org/10.1101/162578 but we cannot guarantee it will work on your system.
+We may not have enough resource at present to help you get it to work on your system either, sorry, but we will try**

 MAGpy takes as input a directory of FASTA files (with the extension .fa).
 Each FASTA file should contain contigs that make up a **M**etagenome-**A**ssembled **G**enome, or MAG.
 MAGpy then runs a range of software tools that help annotate and characterise those genomes.
 Specifically:

 * CheckM is run to characterise genome completeness and contamination